What photos does a rental listing need first?

 A landlord may feel tempted to show only the best corner of the unit.
 That creates more enquiries, but not necessarily better enquiries.
 If the second bedroom is small, show it clearly.
 If parking is limited, explain it.
 If the unit is older but clean, let the photos say that honestly.

-This matters because the viewing is not the start of the rental process.
-It is already a filtering stage.
-By the time a tenant books a slot, the tenant should know the layout, furnishing level, condition, transport fit, and rough lifestyle match.
+This matters because the physical viewing is already a filtering stage.
+By the time a tenant books a slot, they should already know the layout, furnishing level, condition, transport fit, and rough lifestyle match from the photos alone.

 Better photos also support document screening.
-A serious tenant who understands the unit can move faster to affordability checks, application, and tenancy agreement review.
-A casual tenant who only clicked because the photos looked unreal will usually disappear when asked for documents.
+A serious tenant who understands the unit from photos can move faster to affordability checks, application, and tenancy agreement review.
+A casual tenant who only clicked because the photos looked unrealistic will usually disappear when asked for documents.
+See how to screen tenants in Malaysia for the qualification checklist.

 What photo order should the listing use?